usememos/dotcom/content/blog/syncing-data-with-icloud.md

 ### Step 2: Docker Configuration

-With the iCloud folder in place, I was eager to make use of it in my memos setup.
+With the iCloud folder in place, I was eager to make use of it in my Memos setup.
 Here's where Docker came into play:

 ```shell
 docker run -d --name memos -p 5230:5230 -v ~/Documents/memos/:/var/opt/memos ghcr.io/usememos/memos:latest
 ```

 With this new configuration, I replaced `~/.memos` in the Docker command with the path to the `~/Documents/memos/` folder I created in iCloud Drive.
-This change meant that memos would now read and write data directly from iCloud, making it accessible from both my MacBook Air and MacBook Pro.
+This change meant that Memos would now read and write data directly from iCloud, making it accessible from both my MacBook Air and MacBook Pro.

 ### Step 3: Sync in Action